-4. Analyse recommendations made to improve an organisation’s accounting system
+- Recommend improvements to an organisation’s accounting system

 You will complete online assessments.

-You'll need to have completed the AAT Advanced Diploma in Accounting at Level 3 to study on this programme.
+You’ll need to have GCSE Grade 4 and above in both English Language and Mathematics, or equivalent and you will also need to have completed the AAT Advanced Diploma in Accounting at Level 3 to study on this programme.

 Tutors are qualified accountants with years of experience in industry and in delivering AAT qualification courses.

-Successful completion of the full AAT Level 4 Professional Diploma in Accounting gives you options!
+Successful completion of the full AAT Level 4 Professional Diploma in Accounting gives you a variety of career options.

 You can move into employment in fields such as Forensic Accounting or Corporate Finance, or specialise in taxation or insolvency.